Insight Treatment is Now Clear Behavioral Health!

 Residential Rehab: A Life Upgrade in Progress

 While detox is an essential starting point to treat withdrawal symptoms from your addiction and begin building your foundation in recovery, true transformation occurs during the residential phase of treatment.
+As you get some time sober, you may experience alcohol cravings and post-acute withdrawal syndrome, which is why additional support after detox is important.

 Clear Behavioral Health’s Approach to Detox and Rehab